Lecturer; Director, Lower Division Writing Program

 Email: [email protected]

 Matt holds an A.A. degree from Harford Community College, a B.A. in Literature and Writing Studies from California State University San Marcos, and a Creative Writing M.F.A. from San Diego State University.
-He is the Assistant Director of the Lower Division Writing Program and a member of the department’s Antiracism, Equity, and Inclusion Working Group.
-He is also the current Diversity Coordinator for the department.
-Matt has also taught in the Office of Educational Opportunity Programs and Ethnic Affairs’ Summer Bridge program.
+He is the current Director of the Lower Division Writing Program and a member of the Rhetoric & Writing Studies’ Antiracism, Equity, and Inclusion Working Group.
+He has also taught in the Office of Educational Opportunity Programs and Ethnic Affairs’ Summer Bridge program.
+Matt also works as a Lecturer in the Department of American Indian Studies, along with Grossmont College’s Ethnic Gender, & Social Justice department and English department.